Santoshkumaratter/dealnews-extractor/README.md

 - ✅ **All Records Saved**: Every deal is saved to database
 - ✅ **Complete Data**: All columns populated correctly
 - ✅ **No Duplicates**: Unique URL constraint prevents duplicates
+- ✅ **Related Deals Processing**: Automatically parses and adds related deals
+- ✅ **Smart Duplicate Prevention**: Checks database before adding related deals
 - ✅ **Proper Indexing**: Fast queries on dealid, category, store, price
 - ✅ **Timestamps**: Automatic created_at and updated_at tracking

+## 🔗 **Related Deals Feature**

+The scraper now automatically processes related deals:

+1. **Finds Related Deals**: Extracts related deal URLs from each deal page
+2. **Checks Database**: Verifies if the related deal already exists
+3. **Parses New Deals**: If not found, parses the related deal page
+4. **Saves Complete Data**: Adds all deal columns for new related deals
+5. **Prevents Duplicates**: Only adds deals that don't already exist

+**This means you get much more comprehensive data coverage!** 🎯

 ### **Manual Local Installation**